rtzra/dotfiles/config/tmux/README.md

 # Tmux config file

-My own .tmux.conf.local config file for tmux.
+My own .tmux.conf config file for tmux.

 ## How to setup